Biden Makes New Outreach To Black Voters As Support Slips - UrduPoint

 "He will also highlight his vision for how we must continue to build on these freedoms," added Jean-Pierre, who is the first Black person to serve in the role.

-Then on Sunday Biden will address students at the historically Black Morehouse College in Atlanta, Georgia, whose most famous former student is civil rights leader King.
+Then on Sunday, Biden will address graduating students at the historically Black Morehouse College in Atlanta.
+Its most famous former student is civil rights leader King.

 Biden has a bust of King in the Oval Office in a sign of his support for racial equality, which he frequently contrasts with what he says is racially insensitive and anti-immigrant language by his rival Trump.